 The world’s largest interconnected mangrove forest, Sundarbans, covers an area of 1 million ha south of the Himalayas at the delta of four rivers converging in Bangladesh and India.
 The Sundarbans National Park in the Indian state of West Bengal covers about 133,000 ha and has been a UNESCO protected site since 1987.

 The project kick-off is scheduled for May 2017.
-Sustainabiltiy consultancy Bluesensus, coordinating the project on behalf of Shore, will visit the area to define and finalize the project details with NEWS and other local stakeholders.
+Sustainabiltiy consultancy Bluesensus, will visit the area to define and finalize the project details with NEWS and other local stakeholders.